peter88213/nvhelp-de/source/writing.rst

    Other word processing programs that claim to support the *ODT* file format are generally not recommended.

-As soon as your novel project has at least one section kann man start writing.
+As soon as your novel project has at least one section können Sie start writing.
 For this, you save your project and export your novel to the *Writer* word processor either with **Exportieren > Manuskript zum Bearbeiten**, or by clicking on the |Exportieren Manuskript| toolbar icon.

 .. hint::
-   - If you use the-Menü command kann man have *novelibre* create a Manuskript, and ask whether it should be opened with *Writer*.
+   - If you use the-Menü command können Sie have *novelibre* create a Manuskript, and ask whether it should be opened with *Writer*.
    - If you click on the toolbar icon, *Writer* will be launched immediately after export.